 This bedroom is the definition of minimalist living.
 The bed is simple, yet so inviting with the cane bedframe and the soft white and beige toned linen.
 And the bedside lamp is both functional and sculptural, which is on-trend.

 2. Scandi bedside table

-Yes, it’s certainly important to make your bed the feature of your room, but the styling of your bedside table is equally as important and I absolutely love the decor chosen to style this Scandi bedside table!
-The rounded vase creates a cool illusion with its hollow middle, the candle creates calm and warmth, and the space left for books ensures that your reading material is never too far away.
+While it’s certainly important to make your bed the feature of your room, the styling of your bedside table is equally as important.
+I absolutely love the decor chosen to style this Scandi bedside table!
+The array of candles create calmness, warmth and fragrance, while the second smaller bedside holds reading material and other useful items.

 If you’ve spent any time on Pinterest or Instagram, then you’ll know that linen is all the rage right now.
 Linen clothes, linen bags… but especially linen bedding!
-This bed looks so soft and inviting and I love the vintage Marilyn Monroe prints sitting pretty on the wall.
+It comes in so many gorgeous neutrals and other shades and will make your bed look and feel soft and inviting!

 Round mirrors are so in fashion at the moment and this large wooden round mirror works so well in this Scandinavian bedroom!
 I love how the wooden frame of the mirror matches perfectly with the wood used for the top of the cabinetry as well as the timber flooring.
 Bring in a pop of greenery with a hanging plant, succulent and a large palm to elevate your space!

 I absolutely love a hat wall, and they’re a super easy Boho/Scandi element to achieve!
 All you will need is to add some hooks to the wall and then you can hang all your favourite hats.
 When you are adding the hooks into the wall, make sure you are also estimating how the hat will sit on the wall so that you don’t get any hats that are awkwardly overlapping.